abdulapopoola/Adehun/README.md

 ======

 Adehun is an implementation of the Promise/A+ spec.
 The word 'adehun' means promise in Yoruba, the language of the Yoruba people who are mostly found in western Nigeria.

+It is an extremely lightweight implementation and very useful for learning how to implement the Promise/A+ spec.